 They’re easy to find, too.
 Sodas, crackers, frozen entrees and even sweets are on the long list of foods that come in diet varieties.

-First, be careful not to use low-calorie food to justify eating more later in the day, said Rachel K. Johnson, Ph.D., M.P.H., R.D., who chairs the American Heart Association’s Nutrition Committee.
+First, be careful not to use low-calorie food to justify eating more later in the day, said Rachel K. Johnson, Ph.D., M.P.H., R.D., who is an American Heart Association volunteer and past chair of the American Heart Association’s Nutrition Committee.

 “As long as people don’t compensate for those calories it can be an effective tool,” Johnson said.
 She warned against thinking: “Oh, I had a diet beverage … so, therefore, I can have the cookies.”

 If you eat packaged “diet” foods, it helps to become a savvy nutrition label reader.
 Be sure to note the serving size because sometimes the foods don’t really contain fewer calories, said Johnson, the Bickford Professor of Nutrition and a Professor of Medicine at the University of Vermont.

 Some of these foods don’t provide much nutritional value, either.
 For example, snack items in 100-calorie packs might just be empty calories in smaller quantities, she said.